Mister Freedom® CAMPUS Jacket, Midnight Denim Edition, mfsc SS2023. Made in USA

 We introduced our original veg-tan leather Campus Jacket sometime in 2013, and have been considering a fabric version ever since.

-After 10 years of procrastination, and about 3 years of actual R&D, we’re proud to announce the official release of the Campus Jacket Midnight Denim edition!
+After 10 years of procrastination, and about 3 years of actual R&D, we’re proud to announce the official release of the Campus Blouse Midnight Denim edition!

 A bit of manufacturing background story, for those interested.